jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Added alternate settings PB
 	- Alternate settings are ONLY for reclosing (loop scheme will be disabled)
 - Made changes to DNP map
-	- Settings group, alternate settings activation, and voltage a
+	- Added settings group, alternate settings activation, and voltage angles

 Notes:
 - HLT trips when the specified elements time out